NaDasai/eagle-finance/smart-contracts/tutorial.md

 ```
 The `next<Type>()` methods deserialize the next part of the byte array according to the expected type.
 The `.expect()` method provides a convenient way to handle potential errors during deserialization, reverting the transaction with a helpful message if the data is missing or malformed.

-## 3. Accessing Contract & Transaction Context
+## 3. Accessing Basic Contract & Transaction Context

-During execution, a smart contract often needs information about its own state or the context of the current transaction.
-The `Context` object and related functions provide this information.
+During execution, a smart contract often needs information about its environment.
+The `Context` object provides some of this essential information.

-*   **Get Contract's MAS Balance:** Retrieve the current balance of native MAS coins held by the smart contract itself.
-    ```typescript
-    import { balance } from "@massalabs/massa-as-sdk";

-    const SCBalance = balance();
-    ```

 *   **Get Caller Address:** Identify the address that initiated the current function call.
 This is crucial for access control and tracking interactions.
     ```typescript